 3. Involving Deaf and Disabled members to ensure the needs and desires of our communities are heard in broader campaigns and union initiatives.

 All Deaf and Disabled PSA members are encouraged to join and actively participate in the network.

-This network celebrates our diverse communities living with different abilities and our right to organise and be heard.
+This network celebrates our diverse communities and our right to organise and be heard.